predrag-milanovic/feed-aggregator-ts/README.md

 ## ✨ Key Features

 - **Subscribe to Content**: Add [RSS](https://en.wikipedia.org/wiki/RSS) feeds from across the internet to your personal collection.
+- **Continuous Aggregation**: Long-running background service that automatically fetches and stores new posts from subscribed feeds.
-- **Persistent Storage**: All posts are stored efficiently in a PostgreSQL database for fast querying and offline access.
+- **Persistent Storage**: All posts are stored efficiently in a PostgreSQL database with deduplication and metadata preservation.
 - **Social Curation**: Follow and unfollow RSS feeds that other users of the application have discovered.
-- **Terminal-Based Reading**: View concise summaries of aggregated posts directly in your terminal, complete with links to the full content.
+- **Terminal-Based Reading**: Browse your personalized feed of posts directly in the terminal with configurable limits.
+- **Smart Scheduling**: Feeds are fetched in rotation based on when they were last updated, ensuring fair distribution.
 - **Type-Safe Database Interactions**: Leverages [Drizzle ORM](https://orm.drizzle.team/docs/overview) for robust and safe SQL queries and migrations.
-- **Middleware for User Commands**: All commands that require a logged-in user now use a middleware pattern, ensuring DRY code and centralized user validation.
+- **Middleware Architecture**: Centralized user authentication and validation for protected commands.

 ## 💻 Install